 How many lines do you need?

 If you have an ISDN-based phone system, how many lines are you paying for?
 If your business has changed significantly you may be paying for lines you no longer use.
 If you are still in contract, you may not be able to change that number, but if you are past your minimum term, you will be able to.
+If you’re in need of more lines and need more cell tower connections, check out these great cell tower lease rates.

 Are unlimited calls necessary?